The 2017 Involvement Conference was another opportunity for the people we support to be empowered, learn something new and have their voices heard.

 Overall, the feedback we received demonstrated how engaged everyone was, and is incredibly important in enabling us to continue to improve and tailor our support services in the future.

-After Heather Benjamin, Chair of Trustees, handed out the voucher raffle prizes to the people we support the Conference rounded off with a spectacular performance from Dance Syndrome.
+After Heather Benjamin, Chair of Trustees, handed out the voucher raffle prizes to the people we support and the conference rounded off with a spectacular performance from Dance Syndrome.
 Dance Syndrome is an inspiring dance group that believes disability is not a barrier to achieving dreams.
 Many people ended up singing along and it was a great end to another successful conference.